stephenbradshaw/breakableflask/README.md

     pip install -r requirements.txt

-## Running the server
+## Running breakableflask

+Basic exeuction of the program is like so, this runs the web server at the default location of `http://127.0.0.1:4000` without connection to a database server for the SQL injection vulnerability.

+    ./main.py

-If you want to take advantage of the SQL injection vulnerability, you will need to be running an appropriate database server and run the program with options similar to those below:
+If you want to take advantage of the SQL injection vulnerability, you will need to run the program with database connection options.
+The full list of options can be found by running the program with the `--help` option, but as example, here is how you could connect to a PostgreSQL server:

-    /main.py --database_type=postgres --database_user='postgres' --database_pass=password --database_host=127.0.0.1 --database_port=5432
+    ./main.py --database_type=postgres --database_user='postgres' --database_pass=password --database_host=127.0.0.1 --database_port=5432

-Otherwise run like so to do without SQL injection (and without the database server requirement):

-    /main.py

-The server will start at `http://127.0.0.1:4000`.
-There is a help option `--help` to see supported options, which will allow you to change bind details, etc.

-If youre using the database, on initial run the server will populate it with some data.

-## Run the database server using docker

-You can use docker to create a suitable postgres server like so

-    docker run -d --name postgres -e POSTGRES_PASSWORD=password -p 5432:5432 postgres

-Use the following to run the server after the initial launch.

-    docker start postgres
+Breakableflask will attempt to populate the database server with the needed data to provide the SQL injection test bed.
+You can see the included `docker_database_setup.md` file for instructions on easily running various supported database engines using Docker.